TheRealAnonymous008/quartz/content/details/natural sciences/Geography.md

 	>**The Axiom of Geography**: The location of something affects, and is a product of other features or processes in both the natural and human environment

-* Earth is a complex system.
+* Earth is a [[Complex Systems|complex system]].
 The four spheres of the earth interact and affect each other, not to mention the impact of the human race to the environment.

 * Much of geography can be abstracted by simply considering the root physical causes of certain phenomena like wind flow.